Virginia toddler walks again after being shot in the head during drive-by shooting: ‘It’s a miracle’

 “It tore our family apart,” Atkinson said “Now, my daughter has moved into her own place, I’m moving somewhere else.
 Everyone is just moving and there will be no one left at that address.”

-The two men accused of shooting him, 19-year old Ara D. McLaughlin, and 23-year old Randy O. Vaughan, were charged with attempted murder and conspiracy to commit murder back in early January.
+The two men accused of shooting him, Ara D. McLaughlin, 19, and Randy O. Vaughan, 23, were charged with attempted murder and conspiracy to commit murder back in early January.